kevinkace/advent-of-code-2024/days/02/readme.md

 ## Part 2

-being able to isolate tests is very important.
+This took me way too long.
+I initially interpreted the problem incorrectly, tbh not sure what I was trying to do based on the code I wrote...

-## Closing
+My main takeaway: it's important to be able to isolate tests cases.